 Shri Jigmat Takpa, Joint Secretary and National Focal Point of India for UNCCD highlighted the growing importance of sustainable forest management and forest certification.

 Shri Vijai Sharma, Chairman NCCF, mentioned that NCCF is a body of eminent professionals and experts in natural resource management.
 NCCF is willing to contribute towards the efforts of UNCCD for combating desertification.

-We have put forward our request to UNCCD Secretariat to consider inclusion of the following text in the conclusion and record of the UNCCD COP14 and Delhi Declaration that is to be adopted by COP 14:
+We have put forward our request to UNCCD Secretariat to consider the inclusion of the following text in the conclusion and record of the UNCCD COP14 and Delhi Declaration that is to be adopted by COP 14:

-NCCF’s initiative of developing Carbon Registry- India with an aim of providing a much-needed trading platform for mitigation outcomes with associated benefit of checking land degradation was appreciated as a timely step by the participants especially industry representatives.
+NCCF’s initiative of developing Carbon Registry- India with an aim of providing a much-needed trading platform for mitigation outcomes with the associated benefit of checking land degradation was appreciated as a timely step by the participants especially industry representatives.